5.5 Hours Excursion

 Private Tour Details

 Price excludes: Terezín entrance fees.
-Entrance fee to the Terezín Memorial ranges from CZK 160 to CZK 210 per person and should be paid directly by the customer.
+The entrance fee to the Terezín Memorial ranges from CZK 160 to CZK 210 per person and should be paid directly by the customer.

 Price includes: Return transport from Prague back to your hotel, waiting fee at Terezín and optional driving from Terezín to Litoměřice (3km north of Terezín).
 Litoměřice is a good place to have lunch (the square has a choice of good eateries) as eating in Terezín is very limited.